Experience the "Miss'tory" in American History

 IMPACT

-Audiences of students, families and seniors alike remain enthralled during our performances.
+Audiences of students, families, festivlas and seniors alike remain enthralled during our performances.
 With integrity, Kati weaves together dress, the spoken word, and songs of the times into the presentation.
 The question and answer period is an intrinsic part of our program.
 It creates a strong bond of communication and repartee; one that engages both performer and audience.
 As performers, it is invigorating, and stimulating to experience this.
 One of our walking history presentations is a wonderful and exciting way to experience history!

 YOU can see Local Commotion at these venues!